cashmy/music_library/README.md

 ### Technical Issues

-As of this update 04/26/2021: MDBReact installation will require the --force option: npm i mdbreact --force
+As of this update 04/26/2021: MDBReact installation will require the --force option

+`npm i mdbreact --force`